rdghosal/fullstack_challenge/README.md

 ```

 ### III.
 Starting the Application
-To start the application, execute the following command at the root of the repository folder:
+To start the application, execute the following command at the root of the repository folder and navigate to the localhost url indicated in the console (http://localhost:5000).
 ```bash
 python3 -m flask run
 ```